 - Brown University - Master of Science in Medical Science (Gateways)

 - University of North Texas Health Science Center - Master of Science in Medical Science

 - Texas Tech University Health Science Center - Master of Science in Graduate Medical Education Sciences

 - Spend your senior year studying for and retaking the MCAT if you are unhappy with your first score.

 - Your gap year(s) may be the only chance you get to devote a significant amount of time to something other than your career.
 Perhaps there is a non-profit at which you've always wanted to volunteer.
 Now can be a great time to do that.

 - Traveling abroad during your gap year(s) can be very fulfilling.
 Often, you gain perspective, skills, and unique experience from traveling abroad that can enhance your application.

-If you are going to take a gap year and will be a reapplicant, consider these helpful tips as you consider re-applying.
+If you are going to take a gap year and will be applying to your health professions programs a second time, consider these helpful tips as you consider re-applying.

 Often, the best approach to reapplying to medical school is to not immediately reapply in the next application cycle.
 Taking additional time to focus on the weaknesses of your application will allow you to be most successful.
 You can consult with an OAA advisor before making the decision about which application cycle to apply in next.